RainbowMiner/RainbowMiner/README.md

 - setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.
 - for custom overclocking Profile1 is used as default for this GPU type
 - set a power adjust factor of 87.5% to the Radeon R290X (if RainbowMiner reported 250W with factor 100%, it will now show 250W x 87.5 / 100 = 175W)
+- the pool worker name for the GTX1050Ti will be set to "my1050".
+If used in combos, the individual worker names will be combined with _ (underscore)

 ### Config\algorithms.config.txt